Welcome to the City of Rocks!

 Big Canyon Road/Aspen Creek Road access has no red tape.
 There is a dirt parking area at the base of the Forest Service roads with no signs telling you that you cannot park there.

-The first part of the access road that becomes the Forest Service road is private, and further up the road is owned by the University of Nevada (UNR) before the road enters National Forest.
+For Little Valley Road, the first part of the access road that becomes the Forest Service road is private and blocked off, and further up the road is owned by the University of Nevada (UNR) before the road enters National Forest.
 The road is used by UNR's biology department for some equipment they have up there.
 You may inquire with the UNR Biology Department for access.
 The entrance to the road says “No Trespassing”.
-When we hiked the road, we were told by a representative of the University of Nevada (who drove by us on the way up) that the road is closed to motor vehicles, but hikers are okay.
+When we hiked the road, we were told by a representative of the University of Nevada (who drove by us on the way up) that although the road is closed to motor vehicles, hikers are okay.
 He entered the same way we did, meaning he opened the barrier fence.
 Ultimately however the road is blocked and there is nowhere to park nearby the access road, because the locals in this area don’t like visitors (see photo above).
 So, parking along the road can get you towed.
 Thus, it is wiser to park 2 miles away at Wilson Commons Park (best found on Google maps™), and possibly bike two miles to the access road.
 The area is worthy of exploration due to the road system and the fact that you can actually access the east slope of some of the higher peaks of the Carson Range east of Tahoe rather easily.
 Also, because so few people come to this area, there is virtually no chance of losing your bike if you stash it on the side of the Forest Service road.